FREQUENTLY ASKED QUESTIONS

-- In 2019 all the pupils who participate in the project will be in the massed choir.
-We expect to form a fantastic choir with up to 2500 Primary aged pupils from across London
+- In 2019 all the pupils who participated in the project formed a fantastic choir with around 2500 Primary aged pupils from across London

-- The final concert will feature a guest storyteller to narrate us through our adventure through Egypt
+- The final concert featured a guest storyteller to narrate us through our adventure through Egypt

-- We’ve worked with headteachers to choose a programme which is inclusive, appropriate for all London pupils and relevant to the curriculum
+- We worked with headteachers to choose a programme which is inclusive, appropriate for all London pupils and relevant to the curriculum

-- Outstanding Secondary school musicians have the opportunity to audition to be part of the Orchestra
+- Outstanding Secondary school musicians had the opportunity to audition to be part of the Orchestra

 MY SCHOOL DOESN’T HAVE A CHOIR, WILL THE MUSIC BE TOO CHALLENGING?